CS2103AUG2016-W11-C4/main/docs/UserGuide.md

 <!-- @@author -->
 ### Saving the Data
 TaSc saves automatically after every command that changes the data.
-Don't worry about your data getting lost.
+Don't worry about losing your data

 <br>